 At this stage, you don’t need to exactly know the details of marketing strategy, distribution channels, location, etc. unless it is crucial to your business model.

 At the ideation/conceptualization stage, you need to know who your market (i.e. customers) is, growth rate of the industry, who your competitors are, the major costs to bring your product/service to market, and any other major hurdles (e.g. regulatory) that might be a barrier to entry.
-Business models are 30,000 foot views for seeing if the business is feasible and viable.
-Why decide on the color the napkin if you’re not sure if there’ll be a wedding, right?
+Business models are 30,000 foot views for seeing how the business will run: who the customers are, selling price of the product/service, who the competitors are, etc.

 Business model should not be confused with revenue model.
 Revenue model is a piece of the business model.
 In other words, how the company generates revenue: production, subscription, advertising, commission, etc.